MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

    \approx \rho_{I} \, c_{p,I} \, \kappa_{I,T} \frac{(T_{S} - T_{b})}{h}
    :label: dTdzdiffus

 where :math:`T_{S}` the (surface) temperature of the ice shelf (:varlink:`SHELFICEthetaSurface`) and :math:`h` is the ice-shelf draft.
 Alternatively, assuming that the ice is "advected" vertically as implied by the meltflux :math:`q`, the diffusive flux can be approximated as :math:`\min(q,0)\,c_{p,I} (T_{S} - T_{b})` (runtime flag :varlink:`SHELFICEadvDiffHeatFlux`; see Holland and Jenkins, 1999 :cite:`holland:99` for details).

 From the salt budget, the salt flux across the shelf ice-ocean interface is equal to the salt flux due to melting and freezing:

 .. math::
    \rho_c \, \gamma_{S} (S - S_{b}) = - q\,(S_{b}-S_{I})
    :label: hellmersaltbalance

-where :math:`\gamma_S =` :varlink:`SHELFICEsaltToHeatRatio`
+where :math:`\gamma_S =` :varlink:`SHELFICEsaltToHeatRatio` :math:`*
-:math:`* \gamma_T` is the turbulent salinity exchange coefficient.
+\gamma_T` is the turbulent salinity exchange coefficient.
 Note, it is assumed that :math:`\kappa_{I,S} =0`; moreover, the salinity of the ice shelf is generally neglected (:math:`S_{I}=0`).

 The budget equations for temperature :eq:`dTdzdiffus` and salinity :eq:`hellmersaltbalance`, together with the freezing point temperature of sea-water :eq:`hellmerfreeze`, form the so-called three-equation-model (e.g., Hellmer and Olbers (1989) :cite:`hellmer:89`, Jenkins et al. (2001) :cite:`jenkins:01`).
 These equations are solved to obtain :math:`S_b, T_b, q`, which are then substituted into :eq:`jenkinsbc` to obtain the boundary conditions for the temperature and salinity equations of the ocean model.
 Note that with :math:`S_{I}=0` and :eq:`hellmersaltbalance`, the boundary flux for salinity becomes :math:`F_S = q\,S`, which is the flux that is necessary to account for the dilution of salinity in the case of melting.

-The three-equation-model tends to yield smaller melt rates than the simpler formulation of the ISOMIP protocol because the freshwater flux due to melting decreases the salinity which raises the freezing point temperature and thus leads to less melting at the interface.
+The three-equation-model tends to yield smaller melt rates than the simpler formulation of the ISOMIP protocol (:numref:`shelfice_isomip`) because the freshwater flux (due to melting) decreases the salinity, which in turn raises the freezing point temperature and thus leads to less melting at the interface.
 For a simpler thermodynamics model where :math:`S_b` is not computed explicitly, for example as in the ISOMIP protocol, :eq:`jenkinsbc` cannot be applied directly.
 In this case :eq:`hellmersaltbalance` can be used with :eq:`jenkinsbc` to obtain:

 .. math:: F_X = q\,(S-S_I)